Presented by Nick Baker, Camp Director

 Nike Peak Performance Summer Swim Camp in June Chicago, IL

 Attention swimmers!
 Did you know that your core muscles act as a bridge connecting your upper body to your lower body?
 A strong bridge will create a stroke higher in propulsion and lower in drag.
-Abdominal exercises that are high in repetition and slow in movement are one of the best ways to strengthen your core.
+Abdominal exercises that are high in repetition and slow in movement are one of the best swim conditioning workouts for beginners to strengthen your core.
 When determining the order of exercises, it's best to perform a lower abdominal exercise first, an oblique exercise second, and an upper abdominal exercise third.
 Listed below are examples of each:

 Lie down on your back with your legs locked out.
 Angle your head and shoulders upward off the ground.
 Place your hands underneath your tailbone.
 Lift your straight legs off the ground until positioned directly above you.
 At this point your body should look like a reverse "L".
 Slowly lower your legs back to the ground until your heels are approximately one inch off the ground.
 Repeat slowly for one minute and then rest for 30 seconds.
 Repeat often.

 2. Obliques - Crunches

 Lie down on your right side with your knees slightly bent.
 Lift your legs approximately two inches off the ground and place your hands on your ears.
 Twist your upper body to the left so that your shoulders and your upper back are parallel to the ground.
 Using your obliques and your abdominal muscles, lift your upper body as high off the ground as possible and hold.
 Repeat slowly for one minute.
 Rest for 30 seconds and then repeat on the opposite side.